thearn/stl_tools/README.md

 ## Tips:

 - Consider scaling down a digital image before generating an STL from its pixels.
-For images of standard sizes for modern cameras, the resulting STL filesize can be pretty large.
+For images of standard sizes for modern cameras, the resulting STL file size can be pretty large.

 - Just like was shown in the examples, applying a simple filtering function to smooth sharp edges results in an STL geometry that is likely to be more easily printable.
 Fine tuning in a